Jordan00000007/iviti-wa/README.md

 ![COVER](./assets/images/iVIT-I-Logo-B.png)

 # iVIT-I-Web-Application
-The AI solution provdie by innodisk.
+The AI solution provided by innodisk.
 This project need to go with backend API as following: https://github.com/MaxChangInnodisk/ivit-i-web-api-fast